 We have developed a comprehensive one-year program for training CAQ-eligible Sports Medicine physicians.
 Each fellow will be expected to work as the team physician for a local high school as well as our University athletics.
 UC San Diego is the largest Division II program in the nation and maintains more athletes and athletic programs than most NCAA Division I programs.
 The fellows also participate in a variety of event coverage ranging from the Tri-Rock Triathlon to the San Diego Symphony, and serve as the Medical Directors of the Cal State Games and Medical Captains in the San Diego Rock n Roll Marathon.

-This year we added a new combined fellow position in collaboration with our colleagues at San Diego Sports Medicine.
+In 2014/2015 we added a new combined fellow position in collaboration with our colleagues at San Diego Sports Medicine.
 This is an excellent position that combines the strengths of our University based program with our community based colleagues at San Diego Sports Medicine (SDSM).
 Athletic coverage includes San Diego State University athletics, a perennial D1 contender in the Mountain West Conference.
 The combined fellow will cover training room clinics at San Diego State and functions as one of the team physicians for the football, basketball, baseball and softball games.
 Additional athletics coverage includes the Olympic Training Center where the fellow works with Olympic athletes during events and training room clinics.
 Continuityprimary care clinics are located at San Diego Sports Medicine and Family Health Center (SDSM).
 In addition, the combinedfellow has continuity sports medicine clinics at both UCSD and SDSM as well as 3 months at 360 Pediatric Sports Medicine Clinic at Rady's Childrens Hospital.

 The fellowship year has a great deal of flexibility but we expect each fellow to maintain experience and training in family medicine.
 Aside from a few core rotations the fellows have the freedom to choose and arrange many elective rotations, including coverage at the Olympic Training Center in Chula Vista.
 In addition, a scholarly project is required and we expect this to yield unique information that is worthy of publication or formal presentation at our national meetings.